-Year B Advent 1 WEDNESDAY, 2 December 2020
+Year B 1st Sunday of Christmas WEDNESDAY, 30 December 2020

 Video Service from St. James the Less Episcopal, Ashland, VA